Navigating publishing and predatory publishing

 Journal articles

-In some fields the preferred method of disseminating research is to divide and revise a dissertation or thesis into multiple journal articles.
+In some fields, the preferred method of disseminating research is to divide and revise a dissertation or thesis into multiple journal articles.
 Upon receiving a solicitation to publish an article through a journal, it is best to consider the following points:

 Related topics